 An internship is an important part of career preparation.
 Your internship should be used to help you identify a career path in advertising, to gain experience and expertise in what you already like to do, to determine the skill level you need to develop to be successful after graduation, and to build your resume with this advertising experience.

-Although an internship is not required for graduation, the Department of Advertising strongly urges students to obtain work experience through at least one or, if possible, two internships.
+Although an internship is not required for graduation, the Department of Advertising strongly urges students to obtain work experience through at least one or, if possible, two or more internships.
 Internship credit counts toward the department’s professional-electives requirement and allows sponsoring organizations to comply with federal work policies.

-Internship Information Packet and Application Forms
+Internship Policies and Application Forms

 Steps for Securing an Internship